Making San Francisco Sourdough Bread

 This is called ‘punching down’ the dough and serves to

 dump the dough out of the bowl and on to the counter.
 If you've greased

 your container well, it will slide right out.
+Divide the dough with

-the portions you’ll use for your final shaping and ‘round’ each
+you’ll use for your final shaping and ‘round’ each

 Rounding is important and not many bread recipes

 how it’s done: Pick up the piece of dough that will become a loaf

 a round ball of dough so that you have sort of a ‘skin’ around

 the ball of dough and no cut edges are exposed.
 Pinch the bottom together

 prepare your baking sheet by sprinkling some

-coarsely ground corn meal where your loaf (or loaves) of bread will
+coarsely ground corn meal where your rising

-good cornmeal shaker (only $2.99) on my website that I keep full of cornmeal
+cornmeal shaker (only $2.99) on my website that I keep full of cornmeal

 all the time.
 Actually, I have several—one for cornmeal, one for